Complete Guide to Dendera Temple Egypt from Luxor (2026)

 • The mammisi (birth house), a small temple dedicated to the birth of Ihy, the child of Hathor

-• Access to the rooftop, where you can walk around and enjoy views of the surrounding Nile Valley.
+• The rooftop, where you can walk around and enjoy views of the surrounding Nile Valley.
 Notice the outer brick wall and appreciate the sheer size of the complex while you are here.

 • The Zodiac replica, located in a chamber on the temple roof

-• The “melting” staircases leading to the rooftop
+• The “melting” staircases leading to the rooftop, worn so smooth by centuries of foot traffic they look liquid

 • The underground crypts, where you can see the famous Dendera Light Bulb relief

-The incredibly detailed carvings and the vibrant colours that still survive on the ceilings make Dendera Temple Egypt one of the most photogenic temples in the country.
+The carvings and the ceilings – blues, greens, ochres still holding on after 2,000 years – make Dendera one of the most photographed temples in Egypt.

 How to Visit Dendera Temple from Luxor